-When riding your bike, the tires must not be able to contact the fork, frame or any components when a suspension system is fully compressed or the wheels are subjected to flex from side loads.
-For example, with a suspension fork, the front tire must clear the fork crown when the fork is fully compressed.
+When riding your bike, the tires must not be able to contact the fork, frame or any components, or the wheels are subjected to flex from side loads.

 A WARNING: Inadequate tire clearance can allow debris or objects to become trapped or cause the wheels to stop unexpectedly, which could cause a crash resulting in serious injury or death.